 Notes

-1 This is a compilation of the Western Australian Marine (Sea Dumping) Act 1981 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 21 November 2014 of the Western Australian Marine (Sea Dumping) Act 1981 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table